New boiler costs, new boiler prices, new boiler deals and installation rates on new boilers in 2020

 The cost of labour to fit your new boiler

-For a boiler swap, the cost of labour is anywhere from £600 to £800 on average.
-This depends on the size of your home and what size boiler is required to heat your home.
+For a boiler swap, the cost of labour is anywhere from £600 to £800 on average, depending on the size of your home and what size boiler is required to heat your home.

-The cost of conversion on average tends to be between £1,000 to £1,500.
-For example a back boiler swap or conversion.
+The labour cost of conversion on average tends to be between £1,000 to £1,500, for example, a back boiler swap or conversion.